Noise Control Programs

 For industry, we conduct OSHA-compliant noise exposure testing, dosimetry, and mapping, paired with engineering controls such as machine enclosures, damping, and isolation systems.

-For commercial projects, we provide design-phase acoustical consulting, including 3D modeling of reverberation, HVAC noise studies, and STC/NRC material specifications.
+For commercial projects, we provide design-phase acoustic consulting, including 3D modeling of room acoustics, HVAC noise studies, and STC/NRC material specifications.

 For industry, we conduct OSHA-compliant noise exposure testing, dosimetry, and mapping, paired with engineering controls such as machine enclosures, damping, and isolation systems.

-For commercial projects, we provide design-phase acoustical consulting, including 3D modeling of reverberation, HVAC noise studies, and STC/NRC material specifications.
+For commercial projects, we provide design-phase acoustic consulting, including 3D modeling of room acoustics, HVAC noise studies, and STC/NRC material specifications.

 Noise CONTROL PROGRAMS